qvalentln/qvalentln.github.io/README.md

 qvalentin about me page

-took some inspiration for the layout, did some art with the colors tho
+took some inspiration for the layout, but i want to enhance it..